AdrienVannson/doreisa-internship/report/report.typ

 ==== Varying the number of nodes

 The performance improvement of the iteration preparation mechanism is evaluated with the same protocol as before: the number of nodes varies with a constant number of chunks per node, and the mean time per iteration is measured.
-The experiment is repeated five time, with a number of iterations prepared in advance varying from 0 to 8.
+The experiment is repeated five times, with a number of iterations prepared in advance varying from 0 to 8.

 #figure(
     image("resources/exp-03-preparation-advance.svg", width: 105%),